 I know that by the end of writing this post, I'll be searching for cheap hotel deals to go back up there.

 I've made so many extraordinary and wonderful memories every time I've visited Liverpool.
-From my birthday weekend this year to making the journey there on my own in May last year to my incredible first time up there meeting the Liverpool players at Melwood for that out of this world morning.
+From my birthday weekend this year to making the journey there on my own in May last year to my incredible first time up there, meeting the Liverpool players at Melwood for that out-of-this-world morning.

 Well, technically, I've been up there twice before that Melwood weekend.
 I have been to Anfield for two matches before February 2016.
 That didn't mean I could really see Liverpool for the amazing city it is, but I got to admire the best stadium in Liverpool.